Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

 A little hack to resize poultry necks for your dog

 If you can’t get your hands on the right size poultry neck for your particular dog’s needs, you can always cut a larger neck into smaller pieces using (heavy duty) poultry shears.
-I bought mine on Amazon for just $12.99.
+I bought mine on Amazon.

 Can dogs eat chicken and turkey wings?